 Media Player Entry: a document or a pointer to a document that defines a media presentation e.g. MPD for DASH content or URL to a video clip file.

+Media Session Handler: UE function that communicates with the 5GMS AF in order to establish and control the delivery of a streaming media session in the downlink or uplink direction, and which also exposes APIs to the 5GMS-Aware Application and to the Media Player (for downlink streaming) or the Media Streamer (for uplink streaming).

 Media Streamer Entry: A pointer (e.g. in the form of a URL) that defines an entry point of an uplink media streaming session.

 presentation entry: A document or a pointer to a document that defines an application presentation e.g. an HTML5 document as defined in e.g. TS 26.307 [6].